 “Tell them that their orders are to destroy Ottawa.”

 “Red alert,” Bernie stated, “all hands, battle stations.”

-"Our shields are good, phasers are fully operational.
+“Our shields are good, phasers are fully operational.
 However, our docking clamps are still fused.
-We cannot use the multi-vector assult mode."
-Five warbugs swarmed up to Ottawa, ta1rgeting the warp engines and weapons.
+We cannot use the multi-vector assault mode.”
+Five warbugs swarmed up to Ottawa, targeting the warp engines and weapons.
 Ottawa weaved and dodged as much firepower as he could.
 The numbers, however, were too much for her.
-"Sonya, any chance you could take out some of those warbugs?"
+“Sonya, any chance you could take out some of those warbugs?”

 “I’m on it,” Sonya replied.
 Ottawa‘s phasers lit up upon the advancing warbugs.
 Most of the firepower was concentrated on a single bug that had been advancing upon the warship.
 It took several shots to take the one ship out of action.
 Meanwhile, the remaining ships were able to take on Ottawa.
 “It’s not pretty,” Sonya commented, “shields are down to 40%.”

 Jenna stood up, out of the captain’s chair.
 “How close are we to Abilene.”

 “We’re within transporter range… that is, if we were able to transport.”

 “Carson to Jackson: Sara, can you meet me in the brig.
 I’d like to cut a deal with our prisoner.”

 Jenna entered the Brig with Sara in tow.
 “Issac, how quickly do you think you can get Abilene up and running.”